July 1, 1864

 Sakpe and Medicine Bottle met the one of the two ends that are common to warriors; execution or glory. ** Their motives to start a war seem understandable under their circumstances.
 Our state and local government seems to have made life extremely difficult for them and their people.
 However, it was their choice to reciprocate injustice by starting a war.
 (Medicine Bottle below)

 Holy Spirit, You are perfect in justice.
 Will You visit the broken relationships between the nations of Sakpe and Medicine bottle and the nations of Minnesota?
 Our collective nations have broken faith with each other and greatly offended Your righteousness!
 You made us to be neighbors, but we have broken the blessing You meant for us, have cursed and killed each other, and have stained Your land!

 We forget that all land belongs to You, and that we are only temporary stewards of this state of Minnesota!
 Forgive us Lord!
 Heal us!
-Heal the land, the skies, and all that is below!
+Heal the land, the skies, all that is above and below!

 2 thoughts on “Sakpe and Medicine Bottle Kidnapped and Executed”

 It all belongs to God.. well said☺